“Klaatu barada nikto!”

 When Barnhardt calls for Klaatu later that day, he believes Klaatu’s story, and asks what his message is.

-Klaatu responds that he and the people of other planets worry that Earth will use its newfound capabilities with atomic energy in space, that humans will build spaceships, which:
+Klaatu responds that he and the peoples of other planets are worried that Earth will use its newfound capabilities with atomic energy in space; that humans will build spaceships which:

 “…will create a threat to the peace and security of other planets.
 That of course, we cannot tolerate.
 I came here to warn you that by threatening danger, your planet faces danger.
 Very grave danger.
 I’m prepared however to offer a solution.”